ledgers-cloud/n8n-nodes-ledgers/README.md

 ## ⚠️ Validation Rules

 ### Date Range Filtering
-- When using date range filters in List Invoices or List Quotes, **both Date From and Date To must be provided**
+- When using date range filters in List Invoices, List Quotes, or List Receipts, **both Date From and Date To must be provided**
 - If only one date is provided, the operation will fail with a validation error

 ### Rate Validation